Andy-Dickinson/Pytorch_notes/pytorch_notes.md

 ### <u>Loss Functions</u>

 * Measures the degree of dissimilarity of obtained result to the target value - want to **minimise** during training.
+* **Loss function classes** - [torch.nn.<loss_function>](https://pytorch.org/docs/stable/nn.html#loss-functions) requires instantiation and is used as an object.
+They can maintain internal states or configurations that persist across calls to the instance - use when you need to maintain or reuse specific configurations across multiple invocations - **usual choice**.
+* **Stateless Loss Functions** - [torch.nn.functional.<loss_function>](https://pytorch.org/docs/stable/nn.functional.html#loss-functions) are called directly without needing to create an instance.
+All necessary arguments/options need to be provided in each function call - use for a more concise and straightforward implementation where state management is not required.
 * See [Initialise Loss Function](#initialise-loss-function) above for more information on initialising and use.

 |Function|Function class|For task|Notes|